Visyond/website-hugo/site/content/solutions/analysts-and-consultants.md

     image: /img/Ancient-Aliens.jpg
     link: '#'
     title: Transform the way you analyze and present data
-  - descr: "Visyond is cloud-based so you never lose information, you can manage and transfer team knowledge easily (no more spreadsheets kept on someone’s desktop), and eliminate dependency from the model creator by sharing your models and analysis.\r It’s been designed to never break formulae or lose your teams’ work, tracking their input and changes."
+  - descr: "Visyond is cloud-based so you never lose information - you can manage and transfer team knowledge easily and eliminate dependency from the model creator by securely sharing your models and analysis.\r It’s been designed to never break formulas or lose your teams’ work, track their input and changes."
     image: /img/Ancient-Aliens.jpg
     link: '#'
     title: Never lose critical information
   - descr: >-
-      Visyond’s built-in analysis tools automate typical routine tasks that would otherwise require expensive software, add-ons or error-prone lengthy manual setups.
-For example, build a downloadable Analytics report with just one click.
+      Our built-in analysis tools automate typical routine tasks that would otherwise require expensive software, add-ons, writing macros or error-prone lengthy manual setups.
+With Visyond you will need just a few clicks and minutes to perform analyses that used to take days.
     image: /img/Ancient-Aliens.jpg
     link: '#'
     title: Save time and enhance your analysis and report
-  - descr: "\rAdd cases to any cell and combine them in scenarios.
-Have as many scenarios as you like without creating the chaos of multiple files and model versions.
-Visualise and compare all the scenarios with just a few clicks. \rEvery cell in Visyond is multi-dimensional and like a database."
+  - descr: >-
+      Every cell in Visyond can store multiple coexisting inputs, attachments and conversations.
+You can add different cases (i.e. optimistic & pessimistic forecasts) to any cells and combine them into as many scenarios as you like and then quickly compare them on-the fly.
+Then, with the help of powerful interactive dashboards, you can securely share the results with stakeholders allowing them to test their own assumptions directly in the dashboards without the risk of breaking the underlying model.
     image: /img/Ancient-Aliens.jpg
+    link: '#'
     title: Demonstrate your analysis powerfully
 capabilitiesList:
   - image: /img/v_icon.png
-    text: do stuff
+    text: Save up to **80%** of time on routine tasks
+  - image: /img/v_icon2.png
+    text: Reduce average cost by **$420** per employee/month
+  - image: /img/v_icon3.png
+    text: '**Significantly** reduce errors'
 studiesTitle: Featured case studies
 studiesBlock:
   - author: 'Fernando Rizzo, Area Manager, Elettronica'